FlexibleEngineCloud/terraform-provider-flexibleengine/docs/resources/nat_snat_rule_v2.md

     This parameter and `cidr` are alternative.
 Changing this creates a new snat rule.

 * `cidr` - (Optional) Specifies CIDR, which can be in the format of a network segment or a host IP address.
-    This parameter and `network_id` are alternative.
+    This parameter and `subnet_id` are alternative.
 Changing this creates a new snat rule.

 * `source_type` - (Optional) Specifies the scenario.
 The valid value is 0 (VPC scenario) and 1 (Direct Connect scenario).
     Only `cidr` can be specified over a Direct Connect connection.